Dynamic intelligent currency encryption: Technology

 The DICE system involves an identifiable banknote that carries an identification module, such as a machine-readable code or machine-readable code or microRFID-chip.
 The system includes a blockchain-enabled cloud device that scans, reads, and registers the banknotes, as well as centralized software for managing registration and devaluation.
 The software system is based on a blockchain that provides a centralized registry of banknotes, such as the CEDIRE hyperledger.
 This system deactivates or reactivates illegal and degraded banknotes remotely and includes a dedicated unit responsible for monitoring the system's functionality.

 In addition to MRC-equipped banknotes, DICE also proposes the use of a microchip specifically designed to be secure and durable.
 The RFIT microchip, developed by EDAQS in collaboration with Australian partner RFIT Limited, meets these criteria.
 The chip measures 0.45 mm x 0.45 mm x 0.2 mm and has an antenna placed directly onto the chip silicon.
 The RFIT chip is considered more secure due to its limited read range of up to 3 mm, requiring a specially designed near field antenna (NFA) to activate it, unlike standard RFID tags.
 Additionally, a normal UHF RFID reader cannot activate and read the tag.
 The RFIT chip conforms to Electronic Product Code (EPC) Class 1, gen2 ISO 18000-6C.

 Reception

 EDAQS has stated that their system would allow central and national banks to monitor cash circulation more closely without compromising the privacy of cash users.
 Additionally, EDAQS has suggested that closer tracking of cash could open new avenues for economic research.
 The concept has faced criticism from the German and Austrian Pirates Party.
-The concept has been criticized by the German and Austrian Pirates Party.